-- Don't hang vinyl blinds or drapes above the heater, and don't use adhesive hangers on the wall above the heater.
+- Don't use adhesive hangers on the wall above the heater.

 - Don't place the heater beneath a wall covered with paperboard or vinyl wallpaper.

-- Don't install or place the heater beneath an electrical wall outlet.
+- Don't install the heater beneath an electrical wall outlet.

 - Don't use or store gasoline or other flammable liquids near the heater.